NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_targets.rst

 After fitting the :class:`calculator<nannyml.drift.target.target_distribution.calculator.TargetDistributionCalculator>` is ready to use.
-We calculate the target distribution by calling the :meth:`~nannyml.drift.target.target_distribution.calculator.TargetDistributionCalculator.calculate` method, providing our previously assembled dat as an argument.
+We calculate the target distribution by calling the :meth:`~nannyml.drift.target.target_distribution.calculator.TargetDistributionCalculator.calculate` method, providing our previously assembled data as an argument.

 .. code-block:: python